Karli Fulwood, CPH Vice President of Recruitment Logistics 2025

 If you have questions regarding the GPA that is on file with the University or questions about how GPAs are calculated, please contact the Office of Admissions by emailing admissisons@olemiss.edu or calling 662.915.7226

-• The primary recruitment process takes place before classes begin.
+The primary recruitment process takes place before classes begin.
 However, you may be attending extended orientation or various campus welcome events.
 We ask that recruitment be a priority, but if you need to be excused from an event for any reason there will be a form to fill out from your recruitment counselor.
 If an emergency arises on the day of your round, please let your recruitment counselor know immediately.

 RECRUITMENT COUNSELORS

-Hi Potential New Members, we are so excited that you are interested in joining our Panhellenic community here at The University of Mississippi!
+My name is Riley Wood and I have the pleasure of serving as the Vice President of Recruitment Counselors!
+We are so excited that you are interested in joining our Panhellenic community here at The University of Mississippi!

-- Elizabeth Shover, CPH VP Recruitment Counselors
+Riley Wood, CPH VP Recruitment Counselors

 STANDARDS BOARD